Sewerby Hall and Gardens

-Small zoo with a good variety of animals, play area, old hall to look around with interactive elements, gardens with walled areas, putting green and a woodland walk.
+Small zoo with a good variety of animals,, a couple of play areas, historic hall to look around with interactive elements, gardens with walled areas, putting green and a woodland walk.
 There are toilets on-site and a cafe.

 What are the ticket prices?